hemlata127/hemalata_choudhary/2_Python_Programs/1 Problems on numbers/readme.txt

 ==================================================================================
 42_LuckyNumber
-Accept N numbers from user and display all lucky numbers from thosee numbers Lucky number is such a number whose value is addition of its neighbours Input N = 10
+Accept N numbers from user and display all lucky numbers from those numbers Lucky number is such a number whose value is addition of its neighbours Input N = 10
 5 8 12 4 -8 8 10 2 2 0